thewca/wca-regulations/wca-regulations_2012.md

 ## Article G: Magic Solving and Master Magic Solving

 - G1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - G1a) The competitor may do at most two practise solves on the competition timer.
-When the judge and competitor mutually agree, the official attempts will begin.
+When the judge and competitor mutually agree, the official attempts will start.
 At that point, all attempts will be treated as official attempts.
 - G2) Scrambling:
   - G2a) The puzzle is not scrambled.
   - G2b) The puzzle is not covered by judge.